Wire Act: What is that & how does it Affect My Online Casino?

 If the Department of Justice enforces the 2018 interpretation, all forms of online gambling will be declared illegal, including lotteries and casino games.
 Sports betting has been banned already.
 However, opinions such as that of the DOJ carries no force of law and are non-binding, so there is uncertainty regarding its implementation.

 As mentioned earlier, the 2011 interpretation made states like Delaware, Pennsylvania, Nevada, and New Jersey establish their own online gambling markets.
 This subsequently led to the states of New Jersey, Delaware, and Nevada starting a shared liquidity agreement giving access to online poker players in their states to contest against one another.
-Poker and casino games were also taxed and regulated by state laws to prevent the gambling market being run by mobs.
+Poker and casino games were also taxed and regulated by state laws to prevent the gambling market from being run by mobs.
 States like New Hampshire, Illinois, Michigan, Kentucky, and Georgia now sell online mega-million tickets.
 The Supreme Court’s decision in Murphy v.
 NCAA also added more boost to the betting industry.
 The decision removed the ban placed on sports betting, thereby playing sports betting legal in the US.

 The massive growth witnessed by the gaming and gambling industry in the US after the 2011 interpretation will all go up in flames if the opinion given by the Department of Justice in 2018 is effectively enforced.